stefanusayudha/base-android-compose/README_EN.md

 Be sure to follow this project to get notification about project updates.

 # THANK YOU
-First i want to thank your and appreciate all the contributors of this project; [Contributors](CREDITS.md).
+First i want to thank you and appreciate all the contributors of this project; [Contributors](CREDITS.md).

 - **Joseph Sanjaya** (meet: [joseph](https://github.com/JosephSanjaya)).
  The original Idea of the navigation's concept and terminology of this codebase.